jaspwn/SlideSeq/doc/output.md

 ![Page 1](example_output/pages/page-01.png)

-### Second step: matching UP primer (page 2)
+### Second step: remove PCR duplicates (page 2)

-The second step is to match the UP primer sequence on read 1 (among those that are long enough).
+The second step is to extract bead barcode, UMI and UP primer sequence from read 1.
-You can allow a certain tolerance in the matching by setting the maximum Hamming distance (usually 3 or 4).
+Then, we remove the duplicates that have same bead barcode, same UMI and same read 2 sequence.
+We named these duplicates PCR duplicates, but maybe it is not *stricto sensu* the proper definition.
+Anyway.
-On the following picture, there 52,055,737 reads that match the UP primer (among the 68,647,673 read pairs that are long enough).
+On the following picture, there are 11,460,743 reads that are considered as duplicates (among the 68,647,673 read pairs that are long enough).

 ![Page 2](example_output/pages/page-02.png)

 ### Third step: mapping read 2 on the genome (page 3)

-The third step is to map read 2 on the genome.
+We need match the UP primer sequence on read 1.
+You can allow a certain tolerance in the matching by setting the maximum Hamming distance (usually 3 or 4).
-For example, here we can see that among the 52,055,737 reads pairs that match the UP primer 40,420,278 of them can be mapped on the genome.
+On the following picture, there 52,055,737 (11,021,881+34,897,847) reads that match the UP primer (among the 68,647,673 read pairs that are long enough).

+Then, we map read 2 on the genome and there are 34,897,847 reads that map the genome and have an acceptable UP primer sequence.

 ![Page 3](example_output/pages/page-03.png)